mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 {:numbered="false"}

 This documents draws heavily on the initial version of {{I-D.piraux-quic-tunnel}}.
-As such, their contributors are thanked again here.
+Their contributors are thanked again here.